-Thomas Conroy, survival expert puts building survival shelters at the very top of the list to make it through an emergency outdoors, and the tools you need to make it.
+Thomas Conroy, a survival expert, puts building survival shelters at the very top of the list to make it through an emergency outdoors and the tools you need to make it.

 From 95°F up to 104° F is the very narrow range of internal body temperatures we can withstand before we get into serious, life-threatening trouble.

 If your core temperature drops below 95° F – less than 4° below the healthy normal of 98.6° – you slip into hypothermia, which can quickly kill you.
-The weather doesn’t have to be cold for you to fall victim to hypothermia, either.
-With just a little bit of a breeze, especially if your skin is already wet with sweat from exertion, or from a tumble into a stream or pond, what feels like a warm day can quickly become a life-threatening situation.
+The weather doesn’t have to be cold for you to fall victim to hypothermia.
+With just a little bit of a breeze, especially if your skin is already wet with sweat from exertion or from a tumble into a stream or pond, what feels like a warm day can quickly become a life-threatening situation.